bdurand/support_table/README.md

 #### Documenting Helper Methods

-You can generate YARD documentation for the dynamically generated helper methods by running the rake task `support_table_data:add_yard_docs`.
+You can generate YARD documentation for the dynamically generated helper methods by running the rake task `support_table_data:yard_docs:add`.
 This will add YARD comments to you support table models for the named instance helper methods (i.e. `Status.draft`, etc.).
 This exposes these methods in your source code for other developers and AI agents to see.

-You can also run the `support_table_data:verify_yard_docs` rake task in your CI pipeline to ensure that the documentation is up to date.
+You can also run the `support_table_data:yard_docs:verify` rake task in your CI pipeline to ensure that the documentation is up to date.
 This task will fail if the documentation is missing or out of date.

 #### More Data Options